Heart Rate Detection Using Camera

 Concept

-The general concept behind this algorithm is to first of all approximate a point on the forehead.
+The general concept behind this algorithm is to first approximate a point on the forehead.

-The intensity of this point is then decomposed into different color space namely Red, Blue, Green.
-But we prefer Red and Green color only as Blue tends to introduce noise in heart rate detection.
+The intensity of this point is then decomposed into different color spaces namely Red, Blue, Green.
+But we prefer Red and Green colors only as Blue tends to introduce noise in heart rate detection.

-The variation in Red and Green colorspace on the location approximated on the forehead is then fed to Fourier Transform to convert the function of spatial location on the video frame and time to frequency domain which therefore helps in extracting heart rate.
+The variation in Red and Green color spaces on the location approximated on the forehead is then fed to Fourier Transform to convert the function of spatial location on the video frame and time to frequency domain which therefore helps in extracting heart rate.

 Fourier transform decomposes (also called analysis) a function of time (a signal) into its constituent frequencies.
 The Fourier transform of a function of time is itself a complex-valued function of frequency, whose magnitude component represents the amount of that frequency present in the original function, and whose complex argument is the phase offset of the basic sinusoid in that frequency.
 You can learn the basics of Fourier transform from this video.